-The story of how one frugal guy got discount Broadway show tickets and kept his wife very happy – after all happy wife is a happy life!
+The story of how one frugal lady got a discount Broadway show tickets and kept her wife very happy – after all a happy wife is a happy life!

 Recently my wife asked me to buy some Broadway Tickets for the show Wicked in New York City.
 The show has been on Broadway for a years, so it’s not that new anymore – but it is still very popular.
 She had heard how great the show was and as our anniversary was coming up she wanted to see the show that everyone has been raving about.